CompAndSave/hugo-decap-ti/content/posts/new-advances-in-ceramic-color-production-announced.md

 tags: []
 ---

+## Innovations Improving Color Durability and Performance

 Not all inkjet printing jobs are done on paper.
 One particular area of printing that has long waited for major advancements is the ceramic imaging market.
 Now, Electronics for Imaging, Inc (EFI) has come up with an innovative way of improving ceramic imaging, and they are calling it the EFI Cretaprint® C3 printer.When the C3 printer is incorporated with the Fiery® proServer for Cretaprint, users will find a new world of opportunities when it comes to the ceramic imaging market.
 The Cretaprint C3 multipurpose digital ceramic decoration printer was designed with over five years of research as well as 15 years of customer feedback.

 ![Image source: cretaprint](/blog/images/archive/2012/10/cretaprint-c3-632x463.jpg)